LORENA BELL FULLER-LEONARD

 "Dare to do your duty always".

-At PHS, she met my grandfather, Thomas Edward Leonard, with whom she was a member of the Glee Club.
-Upon her graduation, in May of 1936, they went to Portsmouth for a quick and easy marriage (Nana was already two months pregnant with my father, also named Thomas Edward Leonard).
+Upon her graduation, in May of 1936, they went to Portsmouth for a quick and easy marriage (Nana was already two months pregnant with my father, who was named after him, Thomas Edward Leonard).
 Tom fibbed on the marriage record and claimed to be 21, when he was actually 19.

 Below is a photo of Nana with her mother Lorena, and her brother Harold (and his first wife Virginia), around 1934, just prior to Nana's marriage to Tom.